sw704e21/dmiai/wheres-waldo/README.md

 You can add new packages to the Python environment by adding the names of the packages to requirements.txt and restarting the project.

 ## Getting started without using Emily
 To submit results you need to set up your own API.
-Somehow idk.
 Your API should be set up to return the coordinates with format like:
 ```
 {'x': x, 'y': y}
 ```